BrGory/sar_drift_output/README.md

 - **NetCDF (`.nc`)**: CF/ACDD-compliant output including spatial grid of drift vectors (`dx`, `dy`), speed, and bearing.
 - **PNG Plot (`.png`)**: High-resolution plot showing the SAR backscatter image with drift vectors and an overview map of the Arctic region.

 The tool supports data visualization in QGIS and other NetCDF/GIS software, and it aligns SAR imagery with derived vector data using EPSG:3413 (NSIDC Sea Ice Polar Stereographic North).
+Place the input SAR drift file and geotiff file in the input directory of your choice.
+The script will locate the GeoTIFF and SAR drift data in the directory and dynamically create a GeoPackage (for GIS software), a NetCDF file and a png file.
+These files show the SAR drift data as vectors with magnitude and direction disaplying on top of the supplied GeoTIFF image.

 ---